NSW Hall of Champions

 About

-Every year, athletes who have achieved at the highest level of their sport are selected for induction.
-The athlete must have been retired for two years to qualify.
+Every year, athletes who have achieved at the highest level of their sport are selected to become members of the NSW Hall of Champions.
+The athlete must have represented NSW and been retired for two years and to qualify.

-Since 1979, 394 sportsmen and women representing 59 sports have been added to the Honour Roll.
+Since 1979, over 400 sportsmen and women representing 59 sports have been added to this prestigious Honour Roll.

-Sporting icons such as Sir Donald Bradman, Dawn Fraser, Shane Gould and Dally Messenger are included in this prestigious list.
-More recent champions include Ian Thorpe, Layne Beachley and Michael O’Loughlin.
+Sporting icons such as Sir Donald Bradman, Dawn Fraser and Shane Gould are included in this impressive list.
+More recent champions include Ian Thorpe, Layne Beachley and Brett Lee.
 Exhibitions showcasing the museum’s significant collection help bring our sporting heritage to life.

 Inductees list